 Sepsis (Blood Stream Infection)

 If you have cancer, you may have a weakened immune system.
 This can be caused by the cancer itself or its treatment.
-A weakened immune system puts you at higher risk of getting an infection and sepsis.
+A weakened immune system puts you at higher risk of infection and sepsis.

 What are the symptoms of sepsis?

-The symptoms of sepsis depend on which organs are being affected by the infection.
+The symptoms of sepsis depend on which organs are affected by the infection.
 Symptoms of sepsis may be:

 - Fever, shaking, chills.